jakerieger/MATTER/README.md

 Documentation is sparse and incomplete, but is being continuously updated.
 You can find it [here](https://jakerieger.github.io/MATTER).

 ## Build Status

+MATTER is targetting Windows **only** at the moment.
+Support for Unix/macOS may come in the future but is not being prioritized as OpenGL support is poor at best.
+Therefore, the following table is referring to the specificed compilers running on Windows 10.

 |Compiler|Arch|Status|
 |--------|----|------|
 |MSVC 17 |x64 |![](https://img.shields.io/badge/-passing-brightgreen?style=for-the-badge)|